-This is a commercially owned and operated site.
+This was a commercially owned and operated site.

 Pumping station opened in 1929 and year of manufacture of WHA equipment.
-Remaining is a 6cyl (Probably A44) Air Blast Injection Allen Diesel driving a WHA generator (I/13351/2).
-Supported by the Association, Internal Fire museum is liaising with the water board to gain approval for its donation to their museum.
-(September 13)
+Remaining is a 6cyl (Probably A44 K1/13316) Air Blast Injection Allen Diesel driving a WHA generator (I/13351/2).
+Supported by the Association, Internal Fire museum has liaised with the Water Board and the engine is now at the Museum (May 2018).

 Peckforton Pumping Station